CatsaCode/TooManyFireworks/README.md

 ## Build Instructions

 Follow the instructions [here](https://bsmg.wiki/modding/quest-mod-dev-intro.html) to set up the software and learn the basics of compiling mods.
-Key terminal commands will be `qpm restore` and `qpm s qmod`.
+After cloning this repository, key terminal commands will be `qpm restore` and `qpm s qmod`.

 ## Credits